Tag Archives: questions to ask agents

 Before you query an agent, do the following:

 1. Make sure you have a completed quality manuscript that has been critiqued and proofed.
-You Have the Writer Essentials for Submitting: Go for it.
+You Have the 4 Essential Steps for Submission of Manuscripts or Screenplays: Go for it.
+See the above blog post for Step details.

-Step 1 Get work critiqued, revised, printed, and proofed.
+Step 1 Get your work critiqued, edited, and proofed.

 Step 2 Choose the publisher, editor, agent, or contest for this writing project.